Dominik Koepfer: 2020: First Top-10 win, Masters quarterfinal

-2021: Top 50 debut, two Grand Slams third rounds
+2021: Top 50, two major third rounds

 Koepfer started his season at the first edition of the Great Ocean Road Open.
 He lost in the first round to Australian Christopher O'Connell.
 At the Australian Open, he was defeated in the second round by third seed and last year finalist, Dominic Thiem.

 Seeded sixth at the Córdoba Open, Koepfer was eliminated in the first round by Federico Coria.
 In Buenos Aires, he fell in the second round to fifth seed Albert Ramos Viñolas.
 At the Mexican Open, he reached his first ATP tour semifinal beating Mexican wildcard Gerardo López Villaseñor, fourth seed Milos Raonic, and Cameron Norrie.
 He ended up losing to second seed, compatriot, and eventual champion, Alexander Zverev.
-With this result, Koepfer climbed into the top 60 in the rankings to a career-high of No. 54 in singles.
+With this result, Koepfer climbed into the top 60 in the rankings to a career-high of No. 54 in singles on 22 March 2021.
 At the Miami Open, he was beaten in the first round by Hugo Gaston.

 Koepfer began the clay-court season at the Monte-Carlo Masters.
 Getting past qualifying, he lost in the first round to fellow qualifier Marco Cecchinato.
 Next, he competed at the Barcelona Open.
 He was defeated in the first round by fellow leftie Corentin Moutet.
 Playing in Munich, he was eliminated in the second round by seventh seed, compatriot, and eventual finalist Jan-Lennard Struff.
-At the Madrid Open, he was beaten in his second-round match by 16th seed Cristian Garín.
-His final tournament before the second Grand slam of the year was the Geneva Open.
-He upset seventh seed Benoît Paire in a three-set first round victory.
+At the Madrid Open, despite a second-round loss to 16th seed Cristian Garín, he reached the top 50 following the tournament on 10 May 2021.
+His final tournament before the second Major of the year was the Geneva Open where he upset seventh seed Benoît Paire in a three-set victory.
 He ended up losing in the quarterfinals to third seed and eventual champion, Casper Ruud.
 At the French Open, he reached the third round for the first time and was defeated by eighth seed, former world number one, and 2009 champion Roger Federer.